About Us

 Before her work with LBCF, Tracy served as Los Angeles Bureau Chief of the Rainbow/PUSH Coalition, a position she enjoyed for seven years.
 Tracy holds a bachelor’s degree in history from the University of Kansas and a Juris Doctorate from Loyola Law School – Los Angeles.
 Before joining Rainbow/PUSH, she was a staff attorney at the ACLU of Southern California for six years.
 There, she worked on a variety of civil rights cases, with a particular emphasis on criminal justice issues, including prison and jail conditions of confinement cases, police misconduct and death penalty appeals.

-Long active in civil and human rights issues, she is a founding board member of Death Penalty Focus and serves on the board of directors for the Tom and Ethel Bradley Foundation.
+Long active in civil and human rights issues, Tracy is a founding (and continuing) board member of Death Penalty Focus, former board member of Life Steps Foundation, The California Committee of Human Rights Watch, and The Tom & Ethel Bradley Foundation.
+She currently serves on the board of directors for The Leonard I. Beerman Foundation for Peace & Justice.

 Share via